Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

     dotnet run
 ```

-Then, open a separate command line and run:
+Then, open a separate command terminal and run:

 ```console
     cd 4-WebApp-Your-API\4-1-MyOrg\Client